OG1103/Full-Stack-Node.js-Codes/BackEnd/Express/File-Image Upload/Flow.md

    - Returns a success response with the file path.
 3. **Frontend**:
    - Displays the response message from the backend.

+### Note:

+- In your backend, the behavior of upload.single("key") or upload.array("key") depends on the KEY specified in your form-data (e.g., image or file), where the key in the request must match the argument passed to the Multer middleware for it to correctly process and retrieve the uploaded file(s).
+- EXAMPLE: app.post("/upload", upload.single("image"), (req, res) => res.send(req.file));
+- In this example, the backend will look for a file uploaded with the key 'image' in the form-data and then take the value which is the file(s) to process it and save it

 ---